WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 So far we have seen how you can manually browse WormBase ParaSite by searching for genes and then navigating to their gene/transcript/protein pages.
 However, in many cases you might have to automatically extract information from WormBase ParaSite for multiple entries.
 Or simply you might need to extract information about your favourite genome's features that fullfil some criteria.

 BioMart is an extremely powerful tool that allows you to query WormBase ParaSite data in bulk, with no programming knowledge.
-Consider the information that we gathered on our _O. viverrini_ gene of interest, by clicking around the gene page.
+Consider the information that we gathered on our _O. viverrini_ gene of interest in the previous module, by clicking around the gene page.
 Now imagine that rather than having one gene of interest, we actually have a list of 100 genes.
 That would be a lot of clicking around on gene pages!
 BioMart allows you to output all of this data for multiple genes in a few clicks.

 Retrieving data for a list of known genes isn’t the only thing that BioMart can do.
 In this section, we’ll go through a series of examples and exercises that aim to illustrate the power of this tool.

 There are two main steps involved in building a BioMart query.
 - **Filters**: Firstly, a set of criteria are defined which the genes, transcripts, or proteins must conform to in order to be included in the results.
 These are referred to as *Query Filters*.
 - **Output Attributes**: Secondly, the data-types to include in the output list are defined.
-These are Output Attributes.
+These are *Output Attributes*.

 Some of the *filters* allow you to enter data to filter on, e.g. a list of gene names.